0xPraedico/0xPraedico/README.md

 # About Me

-I build software and products, often exploratory and iterative.
+I build software and products, often through an exploratory and iterative process.
 Most of my work is closed-source.

-Software engineer at Thales R&T and building **SIGA**, a fashion brand inspired by Mediterranean culture & aesthetics.
+Software engineer at Thales R&T and co-founder of a **stealth robotics startup**.
+On the creative side, I’m also the creative director of **SIGA**, a fashion brand inspired by Mediterranean culture and aesthetics.

 Main interests:

 - Systems programming (Rust)
-- LLM
+- AI-augmented and agentic software
-- AI & Robotics
+- Robotics & Physical AI
-- Blockchain (SVM / EVM)
-- Creative + technical product building
+- Creative & artistic products

 ---